Howard Stern,Bee-otch,Dave Barber,Grand Rapids,Sirius,Matt Hanlon

 THE STERN ERA BEGINS

 By 1998, KLQ had transitioned itself to alternative.
-Shortly thereafter, they went to their current active rock format.
+Shortly thereafter, they went to their long-running active rock format.
 Citadel purchased Michigan Media in 2000, along with oldies WODJ 107.3, classic rock WLAV 96.9 and sports WBBL 1340.

 In the early 2000s, KLQ enjoyed high ratings and a tight race with Rick, Darla and Scott on 'GRD.
-In 2002, Brandimiller signed Stern to a muilti-year deal with the station, giving fans a sigh of relief.
+In 2002, Brandimiller signed Stern to a multi-year deal with the station, giving fans a sigh of relief.

 However, Bart retired, and the Hanlon era was around the corner.